xcoderzach/FreshDocs/README.markdown

   * get and set functions are teh lamez
   * buggy and generally inefficient

+## Contributing

+  Any contributions are welcome, features, ideas, bugs, criticism.
+  I would be especially grateful for feedback on the api.

 ## Thanks
   Thanks to Chad Seibert and Brian Goslinga (qbg on github) for help with brainstorming and implementation details